asrivastava786/Artificial-Intelligence/Naive Bayes/Decision Line/README.md

 # Naive Bayes Decision line
+This usecase we have created random data grade and bumpiness for slow and fast speed.

-We are using NB to create decision line between speed dots.
+We are using NB to create decision line between slow and fast dots.

 ## output